Juaneag/COMP90024-Assignment2-Team39/README.md

 - Logon to MRC, go to the right project.
 In Network, Security groups, create corresponding Security groups as described [here in step 3](./ansible/README.md#how-to-run).
 - Setup couchDB cluster:
+  - Create one instance as couchDB master node, name is couchDBMatser, record its IP.
+  - Change variables accordingly as directed [here](./ansible/README.md#couchdb)
   - In terminal, go to _/ansible/couchDB/_:
     ```bash
     cd ansible/couchDB